Skip to main content

 To resolve the warnings:

-The folder template page is displayed.
+The folder template page appears.

 2. In the Template details section, click the ${ toggle button to switch from password to password variable.